Monday, May 18, 2015

 This knowledge I’m grateful for but also wish I didn’t have to face.

-I’ll see you again one day on the other side but not yet.
+I’ll see you again one day on the other side, but not yet.

-Of that one certain truth, you can place your bet.
+On that one certain truth, you can place your bet.